 Greenwashing: how to avoid misleading your customers

-From 2026, a European bans unjustified or unsubstantiated environmental claims.
-Other misleading manufacturing information is also not allowed.
-Such as calling a product repairable when it is not.
+A European directive bans false or unproven sustainability claims from 2026.
+These are promises you make about how sustainable your product or company is.
+Other misleading product information is also not allowed, such as calling a product repairable when it is not.

 This is greenwashing

-If you are advertising products made from sustainable materials while neglecting to mention that the manufacturing process used is harmful to the environment, you are guilty of greenwashing: omitting information, making misleading promises, exaggerating, or lying about your green processes and procedures.
+Are you claiming your products are made from sustainable materials while neglecting to mention that the manufacturing process used is harmful to the environment?
+Then, you are guilty of greenwashing: omitting information, making misleading promises, exaggerating, or lying about your green processes and procedures.

 Accidental greenwashing